 - kosher salt and pepper

 - Preheat oven to 400 degrees.
-Line a cookie sheet with a cooling rack on top of it (this allows the breading on the chicken to become crisp on all sides.
+Line a cookie sheet with a cooling rack on top of it.

 - Place a piece of mozzarella cheese in each chicken cutlet and roll up the chicken, securing with toothpicks.